mahxwell/OpenGuitarStoreP12/Readme.md

 All Docker scripts are made as `.bat` files, please just double click on it to run

-Please follow this specific order to deploy application :
+##### Please follow this specific order to deploy application and Wait 30 seconds between all steps !!

 #### Backend deployment